Destino: Public screenings

 Destino premiered on June 2, 2003 at the Annecy International Animated Film Festival in Annecy, France.
 The film was nominated for the Academy Award for Best Animated Short Film of 2003.
 In 2004, Destino was released theatrically in a very limited release with the animated film The Triplets of Belleville, and also with Calendar Girls.

 In 2005, the film was shown continuously as part of a major retrospective Dalí show at the Philadelphia Museum of Art, titled The Dalí renaissance: new perspectives on his life and art after 1940.

 The film was also shown as part of the exhibition Dalí & Film at Tate Modern from June to September 2007, as part of the Dalí exhibit at the Los Angeles County Museum of Art from October 2007 to January 2008; at an exhibition at New York's Museum of Modern Art called Dalí: Painting and Film from June to September 2008; also at an exhibit at the Dalí Museum in St. Petersburg, Florida in 2008.
 In mid-2009, it had exposure in Melbourne, Australia at the National Gallery of Victoria through the Dalí exhibition Liquid Desire, and from late 2009 through April 2010 at the Dayton Art Institute in Dayton, Ohio, in an exhibit entitled Dalí and Disney: The Art and Animation of Destino.

-In 2012, the film was featured in the "Dalí" exhibition at the Centre Georges Pompidou in Paris, France and at the Museo Reina Sofía, Madrid, Spain.
+In 2012, the film was featured in the "Dalí" exhibition at the Centre Georges Pompidou in Paris and at the Museo Reina Sofía in Madrid.

-In 2019, Destino was featured in the Dalí exhibition at Potsdamer Platz (Berlin).
+In 2019, Destino was featured in the Dalí exhibition at the Potsdamer Platz in Berlin.

-In 2022, Destino was being shown on a continuous loop in the exhibition "Objects of Desire: Surrealism and Design 1924 – Today" which ran from 14th October 2022 through to 19th February 2023 at the London Design Museum in Kensington High Street.
+In 2022 and 2023, Destino was shown on a continuous loop in the exhibition Objects of Desire: Surrealism and Design 1924 – Today, at the Design Museum in London.

 Home media

 The Disney DVD True-Life Adventures, Volume 3 has a trailer for Destino, and mentions a forthcoming DVD release.
-Destino was made available on the Fantasia & Fantasia 2000 Special Edition Blu-ray released on November 30, 2010, as well as on the standalone Fantasia 2000 Blu-ray.
-A standalone DVD release has also been made available exclusively from the Salvador Dalí Museum and Dalí Theatre and Museum.
-These releases were accompanied by a feature length documentary on the project called "Dali & Disney: A Date with Destino".
+Destino was made available on the Fantasia & Fantasia 2000 Special Edition Blu-ray disc released on November 30, 2010, as well as on the standalone Fantasia 2000 Blu-ray.
+Salvador Dalí Museum and Dalí Theatre and Museum also made available a standalone DVD release.
+These releases were accompanied by a feature-length documentary on the project called Dali & Disney: A Date with Destino.
 Destino was released on the Disney+ streaming service in January 2020.